NIRALUser/BrainKeychainAutomation/README.md

 ```

 * The script will take the substring '0207-1-1' in the first example and 'T0247-1-1' in the second.
-* Also, the first couple of commands are changing the directory in the script to the one where all the files are.
-These 'cd' commands will need a different working directory location than what is there now (the one in there now is the location of the files on my device).

 ### 4.)
 Printing
 - Download slicing software such as Ultimaker Cura and open it.